Article

 Advertisement

 • A passport holder protects more than the passport.
-It helps keep boarding passes, cards, emergency details and travel documents in one easy-to-reach place.
+It can keep boarding passes, travel insurance notes, emergency contact cards and a spare card together.

 • Luggage tags still matter.
-Airline barcode tags can be torn or damaged, so your own tag gives your bag another way to be identified.
+Airline barcode tags can be damaged or removed, so a personal tag gives your bag another way to be identified.

-• Do not expose too much personal information.
-A name plus phone number or email is usually enough on the visible tag; keep sensitive details hidden.
+• Do not show too much personal information.
+A name plus phone number or email is usually enough on the visible tag.

 • Use a backup system.
-Keep one luggage tag outside the bag and another basic contact card inside in case the outside tag is lost.
+Put one tag outside your suitcase and a simple contact card inside the bag.

 In This Guide